jeanCarloMachado/talks-courses/clean-codev2/presentation.md

 But never clarity things.

-## Meta programming
+## Automation

 > Civilization advances by extending the number of important operations we can perform without thinking.
 Alfred North Whitehead

+## Meta programming

 What we want?